paritytech/statemint/polkadot-launch/README.md

 - You must use node.js v14.x.x
 - MacOs users: make sure your machines firewall is disabled.
 Choose Apple menu  > System Preferences, click Security & Privacy, then click Firewall and make sure it is off.
-- These is adapted instructions for quickly starting statemint.
+- These instructions are adapted from the original polkadot-launch for quickly starting statemint.
 For the original README consult https://github.com/paritytech/polkadot-launch#readme

 ## Building binaries